-Here are three secrets that will help you enjoy the power of love in your life (the other three will be in next week’s email):
+Here are five secrets that will help you enjoy the power of love in your life:

 1. Everyone is capable of giving and receiving love.
 Many of us grew up with parents who could not offer the kind of unconditional and secure love we needed as infants.
 Love may have been contaminated by threats, shame, abandonment, domination or abuse.

 The good news is that it’s possible to rewire your brain to move beyond what you were taught as a child.
 The latest studies from neuroscience show how flexible the brain is, regardless of age.
 Your relational brain is like a computer with a faulty Operating System.
 It’s time for an upgrade!